Introduction

 What does this mean in practice?

-WordPress has been expanded via plugins over 20 years – organic growth.
+WordPress has been expanded through plugins over 20 years – organic growth.
 This makes it extremely flexible: there is a plugin for almost every requirement.
-The downside: features like multilingualism or frontend user management were added later, not considered from the start.
+The downside: features like multilingualism or frontend user management were added subsequently, rather than being considered from the outset.

 TYPO3 was designed as an enterprise system – planned architecture.
-Multilingualism, multi-site, and granular permissions have been part of the data model since the first version.
-The advantage: these features scale seamlessly.
-The downside: less flexibility for retroactive modifications.
+Multilingualism, multi-site capabilities, and granular permissions have been part of the data model since the first version.
+The advantage: these features scale effortlessly.
+The disadvantage: less flexibility for subsequent adjustments.

 The Elephant in the Room: Monoculture Risk

 Now we come to the critical part.
-WordPress's dominance has a flip side.
+WordPress's dominance has a downside.

 Monoculture: The Security Perspective

-WordPress runs 43% of all websites.
-This makes it the most lucrative target for website attacks in the world – comparable to Windows for desktop operating systems: market dominance = attractive target for attacks.
+WordPress powers 43% of all websites.
+This makes it the most lucrative target in the world for websites – comparable to Windows for desktop operating systems: market dominance = attractive target for attacks.

 WordPress is not "insecure".
 But the attack surface is proportional to its distribution.
 Automated updates, hardened hosting environments, and regular security audits are mandatory, not optional.
-The official WordPress Hardening Guide outlines a multi-layered approach to security: from choosing a trusted host to file permissions, database securing, and wp-config.php protection, right through to strict password policies – security is about risk reduction, not risk elimination.
+The official WordPress Hardening Guide describes a multi-layered security approach: from choosing a trustworthy host to file permissions, database security, and wp-config.php protection, right through to strict password policies – security is risk reduction, not risk elimination.

 TYPO3 – The Data Model as Foundation